GoogleCloudPlatform/cloudsql-upgrade/postgresql/Cloud_SQL_Upgrade_User_Guide.md

 5. Populate the config file: Add the respective values to the config.json file.

 {

 "projectId": "",

 "instanceId": "",

 "user": "",

 "database": "",

 "secretId": "",

 "password": "",

 "sourceVersion": "",

 "upgradeVersion": "",

 "machineType": "",

 "runAssessment": "",

 "cloneSqlInstance": "",

 "executeAlterOidScript": "",

 "enterpriseUpgrade": "",

 "enterprisePlusUpgrade": ""

 }

 Note: Some of parameter definition are as follows:

 projectId: Project ID where CloudSQL instance is hosted.

 instanceId: Instance ID of CloudSQL instance.

-user: database user with required permissions database : CloudSQL instance database for connecting to
+user: database user with required permissions

+database : CloudSQL instance database for connecting to

 secretId: ID of file in Secret Manager where database user password is stored.

 Either provide the user password in secret manager(enter the secretID) or as a plain text in Password variable.
 Tool will pick either of these.

 Password: database user password(in plain text).
-If you have provided secretId above then leave this blank. sourceVersion : Version of current PostgresSQL instance(9.6 or 10 or 11). upgradeVersion : PostgreSQL version to upgrade CloudSQL instance to (14 or 15)
+If you have provided secretId above then leave this blank.

+sourceVersion : Version of current PostgresSQL instance(9.6 or 10 or 11 or 12).

+upgradeVersion : PostgreSQL version to upgrade CloudSQL instance to (14 or 15).

 machineType: Machine type of CloudSQL Enterprise Plus Edition.

 Select required machine type from below image.
 Ex: db-perf-optimized-N-2

-runAssessment: [Yes/No], if choosen "Yes", will run assessment on the instance and also generate Grant Script
+runAssessment: [Yes/No], if choosen "Yes", will run assessment on the instance and also generate Grant Script.

 cloneSqlInstance: [Yes/No], if choosen "Yes", will make a clone of current instance and perform upgrade on that instance, else perform upgrade on current instance.

 executeAlterOidScript: [Yes/No], if choosen "Yes", will run the script that will alter the tables with OID.
 (Select "No" for PostgreSQL 12)

 enterpriseUpgrade: [Yes/No], if choosen "Yes", will perform a Major Version Upgrade.

 enterprisePlusUpgrade: [Yes/No], if choosen "Yes", will perform an upgrade to Enterprise Plus.

 Choose any machine type from below list : https://cloud.google.com/sql/docs/postgres/instance-settings#:~:text=db%2Dperf%2Doptimized%2DN%2D4